AnswerDotAI/fastmigrate/enrolling.md

 If you use fastmigrate with valid migration scripts, fastmigrate can guarantee the version of your database presented to your application code.
 This is the value of managed migrations.

-However, in to provide this guarantee, you need your database to be managed by fastmigrate.
+However, to provide this guarantee, you need your database to be managed by fastmigrate.
 If you created the database with fastmigrate (using `create_db`), then it is managed.

 But what if you are starting with an application built outside of fastmigrate, and you want to _enroll_ the database in fastmigrate?
 Here is how to think about it, and how to do it correctly: